-Nako is a small Buddhist village on a remote hill at the edge of Spiti valley.
-Technically it falls in Kinnaur district, but in character, it is far closer to the culture of Spiti valley.
-When we were driving towards Nako, all I knew about it was that it has an old monastery and a lovely lake.
+Nako is a small Buddhist village on a remote hill at the edge of Spiti Valley.
+Technically it falls in the Kinnaur district, but in character, it is far closer to the culture of Spiti Valley.
+When we were driving through the village, all I knew about it was that it has an old monastery and a lovely lake.
 I assumed it to be the base of many trekking routes and that it is.
-However, Nako had an unusual surprise waiting for me.
+However, the village had an unusual surprise waiting for me.

-After a while we saw two villages perched on the tip of two different hills – almost sitting on the tip of the hill.
+After a while, we saw two villages perched on the tip of two different hills – almost sitting on the tip of the hill.
 The Buddhist character of the villages was evident from the colorful prayer flags fluttering in the air.
-I wonder if the practice of putting these flags was as such to signal the presence of the villages as much to protect from.
+I wonder if the practice of putting up these flags was such to signal the presence of the villages as much as to protect them.

-Nako Lake is a natural Lake that is full during monsoons and recedes a bit during winters.
+It is a natural lake that is full during monsoons and recedes a bit during winters.
 That explains the presence of full-grown trees in the lake.
 It is a lovely little walk that lets you reflect while you walk with the reflections of the trees.
 Here and there you have to cross the water outlets that are bound to soak your feet.
 If you believe in the sacred spaces, this is their way of blessing you probably.

 Rinchen Zangpo also called Ratna Bhadra, is known as a great translator who translated all the Buddhist scriptures from Sanskrit to Tibetan.
 He is also supposed to have established 108 monasteries in this region in 11th CE.
-Nako Monastery happens to be one of them.
-There are two temples that are reasonably preserved in Nako.
-The main temple is dedicated to 5 Dhyani Buddhas who are represented by their designated colors:
+This Monastery happens to be one of them.
+There are two temples that are reasonably preserved.
+The main temple is dedicated to 5 Dhyani Buddhas which are represented by their designated colors:

 The walls are profusely painted.
 On the left side is Vairochana Mandala and on the right side is Buddha Mandala.
-Paintings also date back to the time when Nako Monastery was built i.e. 11th CE.
+Paintings also date back to the time when the monastery was built i.e. 11th CE.
 I think it is safe to assume that paintings have been touched later for maintenance.
 Another temple belongs to Yellow Tara who is present here with 8 medicine Buddhas.
 Yellow Tara is the guardian deity of vaidyas or the medicine men.
-There is a Mandala in Boti language that is the local language of the village.
+There is a Mandala in the Boti language which is the local language of the village.

 A new temple has been built recently.
 It was built when Dalai Lama came and stayed here for 7 days.
 It seems every village here has a new monastery built for Dalai Lama.
 Where he can stay if and when he comes to the village.